With their stunning blue-grey color, the Blue Andalusian chicken is a real head-turner when it comes to appearance.

 What do you think of the Blue Andalusian?
 Let me know on our social media platforms.

-If you’re after more chicken breed profiles or other informative guides on chicken care, check out our other posts.
+If you’re after more chicken breed profiles or other informative guides on chicken care, check out our other posts, such as this frazzle chicken care guide.